Programs in Graduate Study

 • Do not wish to pursue a graduate program leading to an advanced degree at the University; and

-• Do not meet graduate degree admission requirements for full or provisional admission OR have not completed matriculation requirements.
+• Do not meet graduate degree admission requirements for full or provisional admission or have not completed matriculation requirements.

 Application of credits toward a graduate degree is not applied to any degree until the applicant has been accepted to the specific program.